Instead say: “I’m always here for you.”

 A big event or a buildup of smaller stressful life situations may trigger excessive anxiety — for example, a death in the family, work stress or ongoing worry about finances.
 People with certain personality types are more prone to anxiety disorders than others are.

-How do you talk to someone with anxiety and depression?
+How do you marry someone with anxiety?

 Here are five ways you can help your husband or wife who may be living with anxiety: Don’t try to “fix” it.
 Your spouse is not broken, and therefore needs no fixing.
 Don’t dismiss their feelings.
 Help your husband with anxiety, or your wife with anxiety, feel safe.
 Don’t be afraid to ask.

 Anxiety ruins relationships because it intrudes.
 It creates negative thought patterns and beliefs, and it makes them larger than life (as in bigger and more believable than reality).
 These issues erode feelings of connection and the ability to trust.